-- Certifier/ACA.
-The organic certifier/ACA is listed below the brewer or distributor (certified organic by ).
-Before being submitted to TTB, this certifier/ACA has reviewed the label and verified that the malt beverage meets all requirements for the "made with organic " labeling category.
-For example, all grains used in the product must be certified organic. - 2.
+- 1. Certifier/ACA.
+The certifier/ACA is listed below the bottler or distributor (certified organic by ).
+Before being submitted to TTB, this certifier/ACA has reviewed the label and verified that the spirits meet all requirements for the "made with organic " labeling category. - 2.
 Organic claims.
 The USDA organic seal (or foreign equivalent) isn't anywhere on the label.
-All words in the statement, "made with organic grains," are formatted the same (and no more than half the size of the largest text on the label).
+All words in the statement, "made with organic rye," are formatted the same (and no more than half the size of the largest text on the label).
 The certifier/ACA's logo may be present anywhere.